 As a front office technologist, you'll be developing tools like trade and position blotters, pricing engines in partnership with quantitative research and market data teams, booking services, research platforms and feeds to middle and back office.

 Sounds great?
 Well....The bad news is that these teams often run very lean.
 They have arduous support rotas and a lack of investment in adopting strategic frameworks and renewing tech stacks.
 The most important work is given to trusted individuals, and work tends to be very atomised.
+Front office technology can be both stressful and boring.
+I used to work there, I know.

 If you work here, your clients will be teams in operations, in financial control, in compliance, or in any other non-revenue generating team.
 Things tend to be a bit more relaxed than front office, and you’ll be more likely to use industry standard tools and languages.
+Some of the roles in compliance ('Reg tech') can be pretty interesting and involve the use of natural language processing and AI.

 This brings us to business analysis.
 Any area of the bank - front, middle or back office can have business analysts.
 Business analysts are the people who intermediate between the business and developers.